No. 617 Squadron RAF: F-35B Lightning (2017–present)

 On 22 January 2020, the Dambusters departed Marham for Exercise Red Flag at Nellis Air Force Base, Nevada, their first with the Lightning.
 Between September and November 2020, the Dambusters hosted United States Marine Corps F-35Bs from VMFA-211 who deployed to RAF Marham to work up on HMS Queen Elizabeth ahead of the carrier's deployment in 2021.

 In May 2021, No. 617 Squadron embarked eight F-35B Lightnings on board HMS Queen Elizabeth as part of Carrier Strike Group 2021 (CSG21), operating alongside VMFA-211 as the fixed wing component.
 On 16 November 2021, one of the squadron's F-35B fighters crashed during operations in the Mediterranean.
 The pilot ejected safely.

+In late February 2026, six F-35B aircraft from No. 617 Squadron deployed from Marham to Akrotiri due to increasing tensions in the region.
+Shortly after the outbreak of the 2026 Iran war, one of these F-35Bs shot down two Iranian unmanned aerial vehicles while operating over Jordan in company with two Eurofighter Typhoons and a Voyager; this is the first combat shoot-down for a British F-35 and was achieved with two ASRAAM missiles.

 Aircraft operated

 List of aircraft operated by No. 617 Squadron: